IIIF/training/iiif-online-workshop/day-two/image-servers/iiif-hosting-ia.md

 # Using the Internet Archive

 The Internet Archive allows you to upload images and then provides a IIIF Image API service.
 Helpfully they also have a function to delete your images after 30 days if you are using this as a test.
-The overall process is as follows:
+The Internet Archive service uses Cantaloupe as their image server and images can be accessed as either Version 2 or Version 3 of the IIIF Image API.

 __Note__: some people have had some issues getting their images to show when uploading to the Internet Archive.
 To avoid these issues:

  * Ensure you only upload 1 image ( if you want multiple images you will need to create multiple items)
  * Ensure the collection is 'Community Image' collection.
 The `Community Texts` collection seems to break the image viewing currently

+## High level steps for getting acccess to IIIF images

 1. Register for a user account at [archive.org](https://archive.org)
 2. Upload your image